Shamiivan/The-Night-Owlers-soen341ProjectW2024/README.md

 - Explore the following key features of our Car-Rental Web Application:
 - Vehicle Catalog: Browse our extensive catalog of rental vehicles, including cars, SUVs, vans, and trucks.
 - Reservation Management: Easily start, view, modify, or cancel reservations based on your preferences.

-## Team Rules and Management ##
-Refer to our [Wiki](https://github.com/Shamiivan/The-Night-Owlers-soen341ProjectW2024/wiki) for detailed information on team rules and management practices.
-This includes guidelines for communication, meeting schedules, and individual responsibilities.

-## Labels ##
-We use the following labels to manage issues and pull requests:

-Bug: Something isn't working.
-Documentation: Improvements or additions to documentation.
-Duplicate: This issue or pull request already exists.
-Enhancement: New feature or request.
-Good First Issue: Good for newcomers.
-Help Wanted: Extra attention is needed.
-Invalid: This doesn't seem right.
-Question: Further information is requested.
-User Stories: This is a user story.
-Wontfix: This will not be worked on.

 ## Wiki
 Explore our [Wiki](https://github.com/Shamiivan/The-Night-Owlers-soen341ProjectW2024/wiki) for additional information, including team rules, management guidelines, and detailed project documentation.